wazo-platform/wazo-doc/source/contributors/debug_asterisk.rst

 * Queue skill-based routing
 * Voicemail message consultation via REST API
-* Call transfers via Wazo Client or REST API
+* Call transfers via REST API

 To install the vanilla version of Asterisk (replace 17.17 with your current version of Wazo)::